arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/connecting-to-iot-cloud/content.md

 ### Next Steps

 - Try to upload other sensor data from he Nicla Sense ME.
-You can see the available sensors in the [cheat sheet](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-data-over-eslov).
+You can see the available sensors in the [User Manual](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-data-over-eslov).
 - Experiment with the dashboard to add more data for a more sophisticated project.

 ## Troubleshooting